guanqiliang/guanqiliang.github.com/index.md

 # News

+[09/2025] I am invited to serve as an Associate Editor for ICRA 2026.

 [05/2025] One paper accepted by IEEE/ASME Transactions on Mechatronics (T-MECH)!

 [04/2025] I am awarded the DAAD AInet Fellowship for 2025.